-The members of the Saint Joseph’s French program are glad that you’re visiting our pages.
-We hope that you will enjoy browsing the site and learning more about the benefits of studying French with us.
+The members of the Saint Joseph’s French and Francophone Studies programs are glad that you’re visiting our pages.
+We hope that you will enjoy browsing the site and learning more about the benefits of studying French and the Francophone world with us.

 We offer a wide range of courses for students at all levels, from beginner to advanced.
-You can learn about the cultures of French-speaking countries, be introduced to or review grammatical points, practice your conversation skills, act in a French play, and study topics like cinema, surrealism, and the legend of King Arthur.
+You can learn about the cultures of French-speaking countries, be introduced to or review grammatical points, practice your conversation skills, act in a French play, and study topics like cinema, the press, and French-speaking regions in the United States, and the legend of King Arthur.
 Our courses are interdisciplinary in nature and may incorporate history, literature, philosophy, gender studies, film studies, and the sciences, underscoring the connections between French and other fields of study.

-State-of-the-art technology in our classrooms, language resource center, and writing laboratory enhances our courses.
+State-of-the-art technology in our classrooms and language resource center enhances our courses.
 During any given class period, you may find yourself watching a film clip or French news report, doing a Power Point presentation, listening to music or dialogues, or helping your classmates with compositions.
 No matter which course you’re taking, you’ll find the instructors’ knowledge of and enthusiasm for French, together with our commitment to our students, will help you to reach your goals.

 The small size of our classes means that you will receive ample personal attention and have many opportunities to develop your French skills in the classroom.
 The activities of the Cercle Français, our French club, also allow you to practice conversation and learn more about the French-speaking world.
 Both in and out of class, you’ll meet new people; many of our students have commented that working with peers in class or getting to know them during extracurricular activities have led to some of their closest friendships.

-We strongly encourage our students to take advantage of the two Saint Joseph’s study abroad programs in French-speaking countries: the Spring Semester in Strasbourg (France), and the Summer at Université Laval in Québec (Canada).
-Both programs will hone your French skills and increase your confidence in speaking, and you’ll return with a new appreciation for a different culture as well as memories that will last a lifetime.
+We strongly encourage our students to take advantage of the approved study abroad programs in French-speaking countries: the CIEE semester in Dakar, Senegal, the IES semester in Paris programs, and the Summer program at Université Laval in Québec (Canada).
+All programs will hone your French skills and increase your confidence in speaking, and you’ll return with a new appreciation for a different culture as well as memories that will last a lifetime.